Avg: 4 from 1 vote

 3) Climb the (low-angle) right-arching crack to the crest, turn the corner of the buttress, and follow the right side of crest up steppy terrain finishing on a nice steep wide (4-6") crack.
 At the top of the wide crack is an annoying bush, work past it and up to the col. Belay in the little col (difficult to get an anchor).
 You could also belay at the base of the wide crack.

-4) The best thing here is to make a short, 60 foot, pitch by dropping slightly down the other side of the col (you're now looking straight down into Snowblind Friend), traversing left into an easy corner that goes to another col. A two-nut fixed anchor can be found on the left when you're standing in the little col. Right below this anchor is the gully which leads easily down to the Snowblind Friend route and a 3-bolt anchor added in 2013.
+4) The best thing here is to make a short, 60 foot, pitch by dropping slightly down the other side of the col (you're now looking straight down into Snowblind Friend), traversing left into an easy corner that goes to another col. A bolt was added to the original two-nut fixed anchor in 2019.
+The anchor can be found on the left when you're standing in the little col. Right below this anchor is the gully which leads easily down to the Snowblind Friend route and at the base of that gully is 3-bolt anchor added in 2013 for Snowblind Friend.

 5) These last two pitches are really awesome in my opinion.
-From the second-col belay, step across the gap and climb somewhat crumbly orange rock up and right for a few delicate moves on marginal gear that all together is probably good.
+From the second-col belay, step across the gap and climb somewhat crumbly orange rock up and right for a few delicate moves on what was originally marginal gear (bolt added here in 2019) that all together is probably good.
 This orange ramp leads you to the edge of a really cool chimney/crack feature.
 Savor the exposure, place the 4" piece at your knee, and step across.
 Follow the fun, solid crack up for about 50 feet to a nice snow-covered belay ledge with two bolts on its right side.
 Originally these were both self-drive Petzl caving bolts, but I replaced one with a proper 3.25" stainless steel bolt in November 2013.

 6) This pitch is a blast.
 Climb the not-so-steep crack with great turf sticks and excellent rock to the top and a tree.